YunzhuLi/PyFleX/README.md

 ![](imgs/RigidFall.gif)

-**FluidIceShake** - Shaking a box of fluids and a rigid cube.
+**FluidIceShake** - Shake a box of fluids and a rigid cube.
 The following script will first simulate the scene, and then playback the motion of the particles with the frontal wall removed for visualization.

     cd ${PYFLEXROOT}/bindings/examples
     python test_FluidIceShake.py